Xendergo/laser-mod/README.md

 ## Lasers

 Lasers have two properties, power and frequency.
 The power changes the strength of the laser and is represented by the laser's opacity, and is a number between 0 & 15.
 The frequency is what gives lasers cool properties, and is between 0 & 16.
 Entities can also block the laser's path.
+A laser's power goes down by 0.25 every block.
 If two lasers are in the same block, the colors will blend.

 These are the properties of different frequencies:
 ### 0-1, microwaves